Vlasov Equations on Directed Hypergraph Measures: Discussion

 \section{Discussion}

-In this paper we regard directed hypergraph limits as elements in $\cB(X,\cM_+(X^{k-1}))$ for some $k\in\N\setminus\{1\}$, the space of bounded measure-valued functions.
-The motivation of doing such a work comes from the emergent demanding applications from networks models of higher-order interactions \cite{BGHS22}.
-We extend the idea proposed in \cite{KX21} {in a plain way} from \emph{directed graph measures} to \emph{directed hyper-graph measures}.
-We apply our main results to Kuramoto networks of higher-order interactions in physics as well as models in epidemiology and ecology.
-There are also models of higher-order interactions which do \emph{not} admit a \emph{compact} positively invariant set \cite{B20}, and hence our results cannot directly apply.
-It would be desirable to derive similar results on MFLs of IPS with an unbounded invariant set.
-In addition, our results only apply to the case where the hypergraph measure is a limit of the sequence of hypergraphs of \emph{uniformly bounded} cardinalities.
-It will be challenging while exciting to study the case e.g., where the hypergraph measure is a limit of the sequence of hypergraphs of \emph{unbounded} cardinalities {, e.g., a sequence of simpicial complexes of expanding cardinalities.}
+In this paper we regard directed hypergraph limits as {linear combinations of elements in $\cB(X,\cM_+(X^{\ell-1}))$ for $\ell\in J\subseteq\N\setminus\{1\}$.} The motivation of doing such a work comes from the emergent demanding applications from networks models of higher-order interactions \cite{BGHS22}.
+We extend the idea proposed in \cite{KX21} from \emph{directed graph measures} (DGM) to \emph{directed hyper-graph measures} (HDGM).
+We apply our main results to {investigate mean field limits of} Kuramoto networks of higher-order interactions in physics as well as models in epidemiology and ecology. {Nevertheless, our results cannot directly apply to models of higher-order interactions which do \emph{not} admit a \emph{compact} positively invariant set and hence the trajectories are not ultimately bounded \cite{B20}.
+Hence it would be desirable to consider extension of our results to those models.
+In addition, our results thus far only apply to the case where the hypergraph measure is a limit of the sequence of hypergraphs of \emph{uniformly bounded} ranks.
+It will be challenging while exciting to study the case e.g., where the hypergraph measure is a limit of the sequence of hypergraphs of \emph{unbounded} ranks, e.g., a sequence of simpicial complexes with growing ranks.}